Table of Contents

-The bad way:
+The bad way

 content="width=device-width, initial-scale=1.0, maximum-scale=1.0">

-The good way:
+The good way

-maximum-scale=1.0 allows your site to meet users' needs and provide a better experience.
+maximum-scale="1.0" allows your site to meet users' needs and provide a better experience.

-user-scalable attribute can likewise cause problems for users who use the built-in zoom functionality of their web browser.
-The attribute is set as
+user-scalable attribute can also cause problems for people who use the built-in zoom functionality of their web browser.

-user-scalable attribute or set it to
+user-scalable attribute, or set it to

 This post was last updated on by Eric Bailey.